Random Group Generator

 Frequently asked questions

-The main questions teachers and facilitators ask before using a random picker.
+The main questions teachers and facilitators ask before using a random picker wheel.

 Can I pick more than one student at a time?

 Yes.
-Set the pick count based on whether you need one speaker or several names for a short activity.
+Set the pick count based on whether you need one speaker or several names; multiple results reveal from the same engine result.

 How is this different from Random Group Generator?